oneapi-src/oneDNN/doc/cpu_programming.md

 // compilation-execution loop
 for (size_t i = 0; i < partitions.size(); ++i) {
     if (partitions[i].is_supported()) {
-        // get inputs and outputs from a partition
+        // 1. get inputs and outputs from a partition
-        // compile the partition to generate compile partition
+        // 2. compile the partition to generate a compile partition
-        // construct tensors with allocated memory buffer
+        // 3. construct tensors with logical tensors and allocated memory buffer
-        // execute compiled partition
-    } else {
+        // 4. execute the compiled partition with the stream } else {
         // users need to write code to compute this partition }